rlauer6/perl-CLI-Simple/src/main/perl/lib/CLI/Simple/README.md

 # LOGGING

-`CLI::Simple` will enable you to automatically add logging to your scrip using a [Log::Log4perl](https://metacpan.org/pod/Log%3A%3ALog4perl) logger.
-You can pass in a `Log4perl` configuration string or let the class instantiat `Log::Log4perl` in easy mode.
+`CLI::Simple` will enable you to automatically add logging to your script using a [Log::Log4perl](https://metacpan.org/pod/Log%3A%3ALog4perl) logger.
+You can pass in a `Log4perl` configuration string or let the class instantiate `Log::Log4perl` in easy mode.

 Do this at the top of your class: